Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Introduction

-This paper introduces the notion of \emph{elastic} buildings.
-Conventional buildings integrate demand responsiveness into the zone-based controls. \emph{Elastic buildings} utilize a larger array of occupant demand driven strategies at the zone, system, building, and possibly even the district scale.
-In addition to using occupant sensing technologies, \emph{elastic buildings} utilize space allocation policies and technologies that pair people with spaces based on their needs.
+This paper explores how demand-driven control strategies at the district scale might support the transition to increased workplace flexibility through a data-driven simulation approach.
+In particular, we introduce the notion of \emph{elastic buildings}.
+Conventional buildings integrate demand responsiveness into zone-based controls.
+Elastic buildings utilize a larger array of occupant demand-driven strategies at the zone, system, building, and possibly even the district scale.
+In addition to using occupant sensing technologies, elastic buildings utilize space allocation policies and technologies that pair people with spaces based on their needs.
+Thus, in addition to demand-driven controls to make buildings reactive to variable occupancy and thus reduce energy demand at the \emph{building} scale, elastic buildings seek to optimize the use of space in order to reduce energy demand at the \emph{district} scale as well.

 The advantages of an elastic building system operation are demonstrated by analyzing the effect of different building operation strategies on space cooling demand under different working-from-home (WFH) scenarios.
 Three building operation strategies are considered.
 The first represents a traditional, centralized building operation, in which buildings are operated according to cooling schedules that affect the entire building.
 The second strategy represents a fully demand-driven building operation, where buildings are able to provide cooling and ventilation only to occupied spaces, while unoccupied spaces are maintained at the corresponding setback temperature.
 The third strategy represents an elastic building operation, where spaces are allocated according to demand and buildings are only opened when there is an actual demand for additional workspaces; buildings are assumed to be operated in a way that prioritizes the operation of energy-efficient buildings over buildings with higher cooling demands.